jmcmellen/splat/README.md

 `brew install jpeg libpng gnuplot`

-## Installation on Ubuntu
+## Example Build on Ubuntu 18.04 LTS
-Ubuntu 18.04 LTS:
+As an example, a build on Ubuntu 18.04 LTS might look like this:

 ```
 sudo apt install git